Using Pulsar Parameter Drifts to Detect Sub-Nanohertz Gravitational Waves

 So far, we have assumed the pulsar timing model includes $ \ddot{ P} $ (and its derivatives) such that the entire signal of ultralow-frequency GWs is fit into the timing model parameters.
 An alternative approach is to only incorporate parameters in the timing model fit that are expected to have significant non-GW contributions.
-In our context, this would correspond to fitting for $ \dot{ P} $ and $ \dot{ P} _b $ but avoiding fitting for $ \ddot{ P} $.
+In our context, this would correspond to fitting for $ \dot{ P} $ and $ \dot{ P} _b $ but not fitting for $ \ddot{ P} $.
 With this approach, the residuals can be used to search for GWs.
-In fact, theoretical projections for PTA capabilities occasionally incorporate this effect in their sensitivity estimates (see, e.g., Refs.~\cite{2015CQGra..32e5004M,Hazboun:2019vhv}), even though PTA collaborations have refrained from extending their existing curves into the ultra-low frequency regime.
-This approach has a few major distinct drawbacks.
-Firstly, the method described here is robust against astrophysical backgrounds.
-Analyzing the set of timing model parameters across the array is a powerful check that the data is insensitive to ultralow-frequency red noise and the presence of unknown wide binaries.
-Secondly, timing model parameters that have controlled known contributions, such as $ \dot{ P } _b $, are a useful complementary probe of GWs, which have no direct analog if one is searching for signals using the residuals.
-Finally, studying the timing model parameters themselves offers a huge computational benefit since it does not require simultaneously analyzing the residuals for all the pulsars in the array; each timing model parameter can be determined individually, and their biases can be subsequently used to search for GWs.
+In fact, theoretical projections for PTA capabilities occasionally incorporate this effect in their sensitivity estimates (see, e.g., Refs.~\cite{2015CQGra..32e5004M,Hazboun:2019vhv}), even though PTA collaborations have refrained from extending their existing curves into the ultralow-frequency regime.
+However, our approach has a few major advantages over the conventional analysis strategy.
+Firstly, timing model parameters for which additional internal contributions can be independently measured (e.g. the three non-GW contributions to $ \dot{ P } _{b,\text{obs}} $ in Eq.~\eqref{eq:Pbd}) allow us to exploit our knowledge of their values to boost sensitivity, a procedure that has no direct analog in a conventional residual search.
+This ability to subtract known contributions will become even more critical as PTA sensitivity improves to the point where experiments will detect kinematic corrections to $ \ddot{ P} _{ {\rm obs}} $.
+Secondly, our analysis can be extended to search for stochastic signals in the ultralow-frequency regime~\cite{DeRocco:2023qae}.
+This region is difficult to study via residuals alone since the residual correlator becomes non-stationary.
+Finally, studying the timing model parameters offers a significant computational benefit since it does not require simultaneously analyzing the residuals for all the pulsars in the array; each timing model parameter can be determined individually, and their biases can be subsequently used to search for GWs.